PFC JOSEPH P. DWYER

 Women Veterans Peer Support

-Our Peer Support Program has many opportunities for women veterans to connect with other women veterans in the community.
-We offer many opportunities to encourage women veteran-to-veteran collaborative services, social activities, and community service, easing the transition from military to civilian life.
-Women veterans can join us for social events like manicures and pedicures, hibachi lunch outings, and a walking tour of Lily Dale to name a few.
-Jennifer Helie, a woman veteran and Outreach Navigator for the Southern Tier, coordinates all Women Veteran Peer Support events.
+Our Peer Support Program has many opportunities for women Veterans to connect with other women Veterans in the community.
+We offer many opportunities to encourage women Veteran-to-Veteran collaborative services, social activities, and community service, easing the transition from military to civilian life.
+Women Veterans can join us for social events like axe throwing, skydiving, manicures and pedicures, hibachi lunch outings, and a walking tour of Lily Dale to name a few.
+Jennifer Helie, a woman Veteran and Outreach Navigator for the Southern Tier, coordinates all Women Veteran Peer Support events.
 If you are interested in joining our Women Veteran Peer Support, please contact Jennifer Helie.

-A national organization focusing on networking for women veterans is WoVeN.
-WoVeN provides a unique social network of women veterans to foster connections and build relationships in local communities and across the nation.
-Established in 2017, WoVeN is a vibrant community for women veterans of all eras and service branches.
-In addition to providing community, WoVeN strives to empower women veterans with information, education, and resources to improve their quality of life.
+A national organization focusing on networking for women Veterans is WoVeN - Women Veterans Network.
+WoVeN provides a unique social network of women Veterans to foster connections and build relationships in local communities and across the nation.
+Established in 2017, WoVeN is a vibrant community for women Veterans of all eras and service branches.
+In addition to providing community, WoVeN strives to empower women Veterans with information, education, and resources to improve their quality of life.
 To learn more about WoVeN, please visit https://www.wovenwomenvets.org/.

-For any questions regarding WoVeN in the Western New York area, please contact Alyssa Vasquez, Director of Community Integration at Veterans One-stop Center of WNY and member of the WoVeN Network.
+For any questions regarding WoVeN in the Western New York area, please contact Alyssa Vasquez, Director of Community Integration at Veterans One-stop Center of WNY and member of the WoVeN Network, and National Trainer.

 Outreach Navigator- Southern Tier